Azure/KAN/docs/tutorial/README.md

 ## Navigation

-To get a better understanding of POSS and find out how to proceed next, review the following articles:
+To get a deeper understanding of POSS and find out how to proceed next, review the following articles:

 - [Introduction to Azure Percept for Open-Source Project: Core concepts](concepts-azure-percept-for-open-source%20.md).
 - [Azure Percept Open-Source Project: Setup guide](setup-guide.md).